 In addition to providing emergency response, the Paducah Bomb Squad is dedicated to equipping other first responder agencies and government entities with the knowledge to help them respond to explosive related incidents.
 In addition, the squad conducts presentations to schools and the private sector to help them prepare for bomb threats and/or actual incidents.

 The squad has and continues to conduct general presentations for civic groups and school age children.
-For more information or to schedule a presentation, contact Captain Brian Laird at 270-444-8548.
+For more information or to schedule a presentation, contact Assistant Chief Brian Laird at 270-444-8548.